 For these banana oat pancakes, I didn’t cut any corners with the oat flavor!
 You can buy oat flour at the store, but it’s much cheaper to purchase rolled oats.
-Plus that way, you have rolled oats that you can use in granola, oatmeal, or as a topping for a peach crumble.
+Plus that way, you have rolled oats that you can use in granola, oatmeal, or as a topping for my insanely good nectarine crisp.
 To make your own oat flour, you’ll add the oats directly to your blender first and blitz them up until they are finely ground.
 After that, you can add the rest of the ingredients before blending.

 I also used oat milk, which is widely available these days.
 Can you use regular milk or any other milk alternative?
 Absolutely!
 I was just going for that super oaty and nutty flavor.